olaoluwaayanbola/olaoluwaayanbola/README.md

 --My name is olaoluwa i am a junior software developer looking for new job opportunities

-- 🔭 I’m currently working on a currency converter web application
+- 🔭 I’m currently working on an E-commerce Next application with MongoDB

 - 🌱 I’m currently learning React js and python